iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 </details>

-> ⚠️ Note that only [SSH Git URLs] are compatible with DVC Experiment sharing.
+> ⚠️ Note that DVC can only authenticate with Git remotes using [SSH URLs].

 [ssh git urls]:
   https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols#_the_protocols